By Jack Keller

 We applaud Norwalk native Austin McChord, an engineer and venture capitalist, and his wife Allison for recently purchasing the sprawling former NRG plant and surrounding acreage from a New York developer, saving it from being turned into a luxury housing development, more of what Fairfield Country doesn’t need.

-After years of uncertainty, it only makes sense that Norwalk residents and officials were delighted to about this news.
+After years of uncertainty, it only makes sense that Norwalk residents and officials were delighted to hear about this news.
 A freshly manicured beach, a new swimming pool, a futuristic event space—these are all things that Norwalkers will undoubtedly jump at the opportunity to take advantage of.
 With big architectural names such as SCAPE and the Bjarke Ingels Group (BIG)—two groups with a reputation for integrating landscape and architecture, the project promises to be one that “combines landscape and shoreline restoration with beaches and boating.”

 But restoration at its core intends to return ecosystems to their natural, undiminished states.
 How is it possible to restore the landscape and shoreline on Manresa Island while also including docks, boats, swimming pools, and event spaces?